CDRT/mk_docs/docs/guides/tbct_v2/tbct_v2_top.md

 1. Create an Intune package and optionally upload to Intune (GUI):
     - GUI: Actions → Create Intune Package: choose INI, output path, select Win32/Proactive Remediation, click Create Package.
         - You will be asked if you want to upload the generated content directly to Intune.
+Only do this if you have the necessary access rights to do so.
         - GUI checks/installs Microsoft Graph modules and prompts to sign in.
-        - Packaging the Win32 package uses Intune Win32 Content Prep Tool.
+        - Packaging the Win32 package uses Intune Win32 Content Prep Tool which is available here: [https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool/blob/master/IntuneWinAppUtil.exe](https://github.com/microsoft/Microsoft-Win32-Content-Prep-Tool/blob/master/IntuneWinAppUtil.exe).

     CLI: packaging example (create `.intunewin`):  <!-- Is this real? -->